 When God created Adam and Eve, He walked with them in the garden.
 Have you ever wanted a parent or grandparent just to spend time and ask you how you are doing, and be interested in what is happening in your life?
 Well, I image this is what God was in the habit of doing with Adam and Eve before they sinned.
 The first part of Genesis 3:8 says that they heard the sound of God strolling in the garden in the cool mist of the evening breeze.
 We know the rest of the story:They hid from Him in their shame.
 The relationship wasn’t the same after that.

 Everything that has happened since that time up to now has been for the purpose of restoring a relationship with us.
 God is not interested in being our acquaintance.
 He doesn’t want us to know Him from afar.
 He has done the miraculous by sacrificing His own son to remove our shame and guilt, so that we could come boldly into His presence once again.

 Jesus treated sinners like old friends: By this time a lot of men and women of doubtful reputation were hanging around Jesus, listening intently.
-The Pharisees and religious leaders were not pleased, not at all pleased.
-They growled, “He takes in sinners and eats meals with them, treating them like old friends.”
+The Pharisees and religious leaders were not at all pleased.
+They complained, “He takes in sinners and eats meals with them, treating them like old friends.”
 Their grumbling triggered this story.
 Luke 15:1-3 MSG

 Do not be tricked into believing you need to hide your shame from God.